cloud-ark/caastle/docs/application.rst

 Application definition is done using our yaml format for single container applications or respective COE (Kubernetes / ECS) yaml format for multi-container applications.
 Application definition includes URIs of the built containers from container registry, container inter-dependencies and any other run-time parameters to run each container.
-Here is a sample app.yaml based application definition for a single container wordpress application.
+Here is a sample app yaml definition for a single container wordpress application.

 .. _greetings: https://github.com/cloud-ark/cloudark-samples/tree/master/greetings